 Putin stepped up his power, surging all the way to the top maintaining contact with criminal elements.

 Ukraine was a focus of Russian attention.
 Paul Manafort who had a lot of Republican connections was hired to promote Russian interests in Kiev.
 Because he didn't speak Russian or Ukrainian he was dependent on Konstantin Kilimnik, who had ties to Putin.
-Manfort became in effect an intelligence officer working against American stated policy.
-For a few elections they managed to elect a pro Russian president who would keep Ukriane out of NATO and the EU.
+Manafort became in effect an intelligence officer working against American stated policy.
+For a few elections they managed to elect a pro Russian president who would keep Ukraine out of NATO and the EU.
 Hilary Clinton suspected skulduggery and actually supported Yulia Tymoshenko.
 Eventually the Ukrainians rebelled and Manafort had to flee as well.
 Later Hillary criticized a Russian election and earned Putin's enmity.

 Donald Trump had visited Russia a number of times and had established himself as a person of interest decades ago.
 Although there is only circumstantial evidence that the Russians had a hold on Trump, but the Russians had a long history of developing compromising material on people they thought might be useful.
 After a 1987 visit to Moscow Trump took out full page ads in Boston, Washington and New York to criticize the American support for Japan.
 A strange topic for a real estate developer to be concerned with, but in line with Russian policy.